 Every time the doorbell rings (12 times), someone new comes for a holiday visit, starting with Granny and the sweet potato pie she brings to the main character.
 Then more relatives with kids and tons of food (macaroni and cheeeeese, chitlins, side dishes) fill the house and the many tables.
 It’s a festive celebration!
 I adore the cut-out paper collage illustrations so much!

 An Awesome Book of Thanks! by Dallas Clayton

 You’ll love this book– both its message and its illustrations.
-It takes a look at the world and all that there is in it for which we can be thankful.
+Look at the world and all that is in it, then be thankful.